rafa-sr/quake3_log_parser/README.md

 Steps to proceed:
 * ```docker-compose build``` Will build the image needed.

-* ```docker-compose up``` Will run script with the default [log](https://gist.github.com/cloudwalk-tests/be1b636e58abff14088c8b5309f575d8) file, and write the reports on the ./tmp/reports folder
+* ```docker-compose up``` Will run the script with the default [log](https://gist.github.com/cloudwalk-tests/be1b636e58abff14088c8b5309f575d8) file.

-To process your local log file in the container, add in the docker-compose.yml in the volumes section:
+To process your local log file in the container, add a volume in the docker-compose.yml
-* ```- <local_log_file_path>:/app/log/qgames.log```
+* ```- <your_local_log_file_path>:/app/log/qgames.log```

-As the manual run, two reports files games and death will be generated in the same folder (./tmp/reports) thank's to the volumes in the docker-compose.yml
+As the manual run, two report files games and death will be generated in the same folder (./tmp/reports) thank's to the volumes in the docker-compose.yml

 ## How to TEST